AdrianaCucu/starcraft-optimiser/README.md

 # starcraft-optimiser

-starcraft-optimiser is a program that generates an optimised build order for the Terran race.
+starcraft-optimiser is a program that generates an optimised build order for
+    Starcraft II: WoL for the Terran race.

-This folder consists of two folders called basic and extensions, which contain the program for the basic deliverable and two programs that has extensions implemented respectively.
+This folder consists of two folders called basic and extensions, which contain the program for the basic deliverable and two programs that have extensions implemented respectively.

 # Compilation
 Program is to be compiled within the source folder accordingly: